2017–18 Australian region cyclone season: Tropical Cyclone Irving

 On 3 January, a tropical low had developed to the southwest of Sumatra.
 On 06:00 UTC of 5 January, TCWC Perth began issuing advisories on the system, using the identifier 08U.
 TCWC Perth had recorded winds of 75 km/h, despite the fact that the system did not have the structure of a tropical cyclone.
 By the next day, 08U then strengthened into a Category 1 tropical cyclone, with the storm receiving the name Irving, the fourth named storm of the season.
 Three hours later, the JTWC followed suit and gave the system the designation 04S.
 TCWC Perth, however, discontinued advisories after Irving exited the basin on 12:00 UTC the same day.

 Tropical Cyclone Joyce

 A tropical low developed over the Joseph Bonaparte Gulf on 7 January 2018, and moved over the Kimberley region of Western Australia the next day.
 On 10 January, the low moved offshore and began to develop, and the system was upgraded to a tropical cyclone, named Joyce, on 11 January.
 The system made landfall on the Western Australian coast the following day.
 The remnants of Cyclone Joyce bought heavy rain to the Perth Metro Area on 15 January; a total of 96 mm of rain in 24 hours fell in Perth, while Rottnest Island recorded the highest amount of rain in the metro, which was a total of 142 mm.

+Flood Watches and Warnings were issued for the De Grey, Gascoyne, Greenough, Moore Hill, Ord River catchments and the Sandy Desert and West Kimberley river districts with minor flooding recorded in the De Grey and Gascoyne River catchments.